aiven/aiven-docs/docs/products/postgresql/howto/migrate-pg-dump-restore.md

 ## Handle `pg_restore` errors

-When migrating PostgreSQL databases to Aiven via `pg_restore` you could encounter errors like:
+When migrating PostgreSQL databases to Aiven via `pg_restore` you can encounter errors like:

 ```